Countryside Tour

 Lunch at Jamison Farm: 1:00 – 2:30 PM

-Alternate tour available from Jamison Farm afterward
+An alternate tour is available from Jamison Farm afterward

 Optional Afternoon Tour